-Any leave used for purposes that qualify under a state or federal leave law, such as Family Medical Leave Act/California Family Rights Act/Pregnancy Disability Leave will count toward any state of federal leave entitlements.
-If an employee is unable to return to work and has exhausted all of his or her leave entitlements, the employee may be retired for disability and/or separated from employment with the City.
+Any leave used for purposes that qualify under a state or federal leave law, such as Family Medical Leave Act/California Family Rights Act/Pregnancy Disability Leave, will count toward any state of federal leave entitlements.
+If an employee is unable to return to work and has exhausted all leave entitlements, the employee may be retired for disability and/or separated from employment with the City.